kammoji/btctick/README.md

 cd btctick
 </pre>

-Then run btctick.sh on your Linux shell, e.g:
+Then run on your Linux shell, e.g:

 <pre>
 bash btctick.sh
 </pre>

-The main script clones as runnable so simply
+The script clones as runnable so simply

 <pre>
 chmod 775 btctick.sh